webfft/webfft.github.io/README.md

   3. Apply the per-row FFT again.
   4. Transpose the texture again.

+Inverse FFT can be done this way:

+  1. Conjugate: (re, im) -> (re, -im).
+  2. FFT.
+  3. Conjugate again.

 The texture can be saved as:

   - PNG in the RGB×int16 format